insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/tuning.rst

 Python-oracledb applications can use Oracle Database's `Client Result Cache
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-35CB2592-7588-
 4C2D-9075-6F639F25425E>`__.
-The CRC enables client-side caching of SQL query (SELECT statement) results in client memory for immediate use when the same query is re-executed.
+The CRC enables client-side caching of SELECT query results in client memory for immediate use when the same query is re-executed.
 This is useful for reducing the cost of queries for small, mostly static, lookup tables, such as for postal codes.
 CRC reduces network :ref:`round-trips <roundtrips>`, and also reduces database server CPU usage.

 .. note::

-    Client Result Caching is only supported in the python-oracledb Thick mode.
+    Client Result Caching is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 The cache is at the application process level.
 Access and invalidation is managed by the Oracle Client libraries.
 This removes the need for extra